Robert-van-Engelen/tinylisp/README.md

 ## Project code

 Lisp in 99 lines is written in a Lisp-like functional style of structured C, lines are 55 columns wide on average and never wider than 120 columns for convenient editing.
+It supports double precision floating point, has 20 built-in Lisp primitives, a REPL and garbage collection.

 - [tinylisp.c](src/tinylisp.c) Lisp in 99 lines of C
 - [tinylisp-commented.c](src/tinylisp-commented.c) commented version in an (overly) verbose C style